 What Implementing The Golden Circle Looks Like

 So what does The Golden Circle look like in action?
-Sinek uses Apple as the perfect example of a company that works from the inside out.
+Sinek uses Apple as the perfect example of a company that uses “Why, How, What” to create a brand.
 The business—especially when Steve Jobs was at the helm—is genius at using their purpose to inspire people into action.
 Their 1997 “Think Different” campaign is a great example.
 It featured images of the world’s most famous leaders, while Jobs voiced a message spoken directly to a new generation of changemakers.
 With no mention of a product or call to action, the ad was so inspiring, it could stand alone.

-Sinek says if most businesses were in charge of Apple’s messaging, they’d describe their “What” and “How.”
+Sinek says in his renowned TED Talk How great leaders inspire action, if most businesses were in charge of Apple’s messaging, they’d describe their “What” and “How.”
 He says this might look like: “We make great computers.
 They’re beautifully designed, simple to use, and user-friendly.
 Wanna buy one?”